WICG/ua-client-hints/draft-west-ua-client-hints.md

 5. Set request's `Sec-CH-UA` header, as described in {{sec-ch-ua}}.

-# Security Considerations
+# Security and Privacy Considerations

 ## Secure Transport

-Client Hints will not be delivered to non-secure endpoints.
+Client Hints will not be delivered to non-secure endpoints (see the secure transport requirements in Section 2.2.1 of {{I-D.ietf-httpwg-client-hints}}).
 This means that user agent information will not be leaked over plaintext channels, reducing the opportunity for network attackers to build a profile of a given agent's behavior over time.

 ## Delegation